kevin-mitchell/alexa-app/README.md

 For lumen it might be easier to simply use `$app['alexa.router']` or inject an instance of one of the above classes into your class.

 #### 3: Middleware (optional)

-You do not *need* to register this middleware however, and for certain testing may choose not to.

 If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to your global middleware.